mangi77/DevOpsTechpark/README.md

-# Welcome to TechPark repository!
+# Welcome to my repository!

 To learn more about IT world and DevOps, Subscribe my channel [**DevOps TechPark**](https://www.youtube.com/channel/UClM-3NJDYp8GKMlQ0tgIjUg)